mathesse/mathesse.github.io/_posts/tech/2016-11-14-analyze-novels-by-plotting-word-cloud.md

 layout: post
 title: Seriously, what are the Novels talking about?
 category: TECH
-tags: python segmentation keyword wordcloud
+tags: python wordcloud segmentation
-keywords: python
+keywords: TECH
 description:

 ---